 Awareness regarding climate change has increased in Viet Nam in recent years.
-This is a positive sign for green lifestyle practices in the country that should be maintained and strengthened in the future by the policies aimed at the demand side.
-Conducting regular public awareness programs on EE technologies and practices, customers' behaviours and impacts on climate change and ozone layer protection in general and particularly in retail cooling equipment will contribute to facilitating the transition to non-ODS and low GWP refrigerants as well as to adopt low carbon emission technologies by manufacturers.
-Furthermore, the demand side shifting towards better technologies and more climate/ozone friendly refrigerants would give the service and technical sectors a boost.
+This is a positive sign for green lifestyle practices in the country which should be maintained and strengthened in the future by the policies to promote green demand.
+Conducting regular public awareness programs on EE technologies and practices, change customers' behaviours and have positive impacts on climate change and ozone layer protection in general and particularly in retail cooling equipment will contribute to facilitating the transition to non-ODS and low GWP refrigerants as well as to adopt low carbon emission technologies by manufacturers.
+Furthermore, the demand side shifting towards better technologies and more climate/ozone friendly refrigerants would give the service and technical sector a boost.